 You can't buy or sell Indian Rupees outside of India.
 Therefore we would recommend taking either British pounds or American dollars and then changing them when you arrive in country.
 Both are readily recognised and are easily converted to the local currency.
 Upon arrival there will always be a bureau de change at the airport.
 There are also plenty of ATM's around Leh.
 Generally either of these provide a better rate of exchange then your hotel.
 Again, do check with your bank, what the charges are for withdrawing cash in India.
 What additional spending money will we need?
 The amount of money you will need depends on how many presents you wish to buy or how much you wish to drink when you come off the hill.
-As a basic rule of thumb \$300 should be more than adequate and includes your tip money - see below.
+As a basic rule of thumb \$300 should be more than adequate for any post expedition spending.
 India is a relatively cheap place and when indulging in the local custom of haggling then goods can be very good value for money.
 The only cash you'll need to consider taking with you on the mountain is the local crew tips which are presented to them usually on the final evening at the last camp before you sign out from the national park.

-India | 6,250m
+India | 6,153m

 FAQ'S

 How much do we tip our local crew?

 Our local crew work extremely hard to ensure that your expedition runs well.
 While tipping is not compulsory, once you see how hard the crew work and realise the small amount of money they get paid relative to one's own income, tipping will seem the least you can do to say thank you.
 As a general rule we suggest between \$80-100 for tipping the local crew.
-Tipping the 360 leader is at your discretion.
-If I book 'Without Flights', will I have to book flights to Leh?
-Yes.
-If you have chosen 'Without Flights' option, you will be advised to book flight to Leh where you will be met by your guide at Leh airport.
-We will give you the flight times of the rest of the team so that you can arrange flights that fit with the same schedule.
+For the leader this is your call.

 Electronics Will I be able to charge my camera/phone battery on the trek?
 Opportunities to charge your batteries will be limited.
 If you can get hold of a solar battery charger this is probably the best option.
 This together with making sure that you keep your spare batteries warm i.e. by keeping them near your body day and night should mean that you can keep snapping all the way!
-We use PowerTraveller for our power packs and solar charges and would highly recommend them!
 Is there mobile phone reception on the trek?
-There is very intermittent phone signal during the trek and climb so the team will be reliant on satellite phones and 2-way radios.
-During the time in Leh and Delhi there will be 3G signal in some places and most hotels also offer free/cheap wifi packages in certain areas.

-India | 6,250m

-FAQ'S
+Your best bet is to buy a local SIM to use in and around Leh to call out as it's very unlikely that the local networks will you let you join through your UK operator.
 General

 Will my valuables be safe?

 While we will do everything we can to provide adequate safety for the group and security for your possessions, the general rule is that if you don't need it, don't bring it.
 This includes jewellery, necklaces, rings and even watches.
 Your passport and money should be kept on you at all times.
 As with travel in any foreign country, you need to look after yourself and your possessions, and this is no different.
-Will I need a visa?